birhantprkc/tty7/README.md

 - **Scriptable by agents** — one agent opens a pane for another, hands off a task, waits, and reads the result, with or without the GUI running
 - **Editor-grade input** — suggestions, completion, highlighting, history search, with no plugin to install
 - **Remote development** — files, repos, panes, and git data stay on the remote machine, over a native SSH stack
-- **Git beside the terminal** — source control, diffs, and worktrees without leaving the window

 ## Install